 Volunteers with St Vincent de Paul can give their time in 3 main ways.
 Read below to learn more!

 Program Volunteers support the operations of our systemic change programs.
 They either serve in groups with short-term projects like donation drives or service days, or in regular ongoing assistance, like client intake and reception at our St. Vincent center.

 Program volunteers can either serve in groups with major short-term projects like donation drives or service days, or in regular ongoing assistance, like client intake and reception at our St. Vincent center or Pharmacy.

-Volunteers can serve our regional programs without joining the Society.
-However, many commit to membership in one of our local conferences (chapters).
+While its not required, many volunteers commit to membership in one of our local conferences (chapters).
 These Society members, called Vincentians, gather on a regular basis for spiritual growth, friendship and service.
-They respond to local requests for help by working in teams of two to make home visits and provide emotional, spiritual and material support to their neighbors in need.
+Teams of two make home visits and provide emotional, spiritual and material support to their neighbors in need.